mbcbot/mbcbot.github.io/README.md

 ![Remaining2](rem2.png)

-Notifies if No student has submitted.

 ![Nos](yet.png)

-The Bot can also send a documented self message to the user's whatsapp (whatsapp number taken from database and Protected from third party access) (This Feature has been Rollbacked and is now deprecated)
+The Bot can also send a documented self message to the user's whatsapp (whatsapp number taken from database and Protected from third party access) -This Feature has been Rollbacked and is now deprecated.

 ![WA](msg.png)